HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 Here we see a billboard touting the Free Tandy Center Subway years after the downtown Fort Worth subway ceased to exist.
 On the right in this photo we see a billboard all these years after its demise, touting the 'Free Subway' to Tandy Center.
 Neither of which is still in existence.
 We also see in this photo a view of the new Radio Shack Corporate Headquarters, the cluster of buildings for which the world's shortest subway was sacrificed and hundreds of citizens were forced out of their homes in yet one more incident of eminent domain abuse in Texas, the #1 worst example of such abuse until it was replaced at #1 by the Dallas Cowboys.
 Radio Shack, had to sell its corporate headquarters shortly after moving in.
 Radio Shack's corporate headquarters will soon become Tarrant County College's downtown Fort Worth campus.

 A look under downtown Fort Worth's Main Street Bridge at the new Radio Shack Headquarters.
-Another look at the new Radio Shack Headquarters before it became Tarrant County College, looking under the Main Street Bridge over the Trinity River---in the background we can see the new Pier 1 Imports Corporate Headquarters.
+Another look at the new Radio Shack Headquarters before it became Tarrant County College, looking under the Main Street Bridge over the Trinity River---in the background we can see the former Pier 1 Imports Corporate Headquarters.
 Sadly, both businesses are having a hard time of it, laying off people, closing stores and having to rent out space in their new buildings to try and help the faltering bottom-line.
 Pier 1 even had to turn off the beacon of light that made the building look so nice at night.

 Update: The light is back on at the former Pier 1 Imports building.
 The building has been bought and occupied by Chesapeake Energy